Fontainebleau Las Vegas: Background

-The Fontainebleau would be LEED-certified, and would have technologically advanced features.
-The resort would include a large antenna to provide wireless coverage for cell service and Internet access throughout the property.
-Connectivity issues were common in large resorts because of steel columns and concrete, which interfere with wireless signals. iMac computers would be present in each hotel room, replacing information binders found in most hotels.
-The computers would be used to request room service and wake-up calls, and to communicate with a concierge or other group members in the hotel.
-Touch-screen displays would be present throughout the resort, providing information and directions.

-Construction
+Initial construction: 2007–2009

 Turnberry West Construction began construction of the Fontainebleau Las Vegas in February 2007.
 The company did not do any of its own work, instead relying on a network of subcontractors.
-A 26-acre site north of the project was used as a staging area for construction equipment and workers.
-The property, owned by Archon Corporation, was leased to the Fontainebleau project for $350,000 a month.

-Preparation work on the property was underway in April 2007, although an official groundbreaking ceremony was not held.
-At that time, the project was expected to cost $2.8 billion.
+The project was expected to cost $2.8 billion.
 Publishing and Broadcasting Limited purchased 19.6 percent of Fontainebleau Resorts for $250 million to help fund the project.
 In June 2007, Fontainebleau Resorts secured approximately $4 billion from a group of banks to pay off debts and to finish its projects, including the Fontainebleau Las Vegas, which was expected to open in fall 2009.
 The company Ullico would also provide financing to the project.

 In July 2007, a 70-person team of ironworkers stopped working in areas of the resort that they said were unsafe.
 They resumed work after three days, following the implementation of several safety measures.
 The following month, a construction worker died after a 30-foot fall on the property.
 Several days later, a large concrete slab in the parking garage fell and caused slabs on two lower floors to collapse.
-No workers were injured or killed by the three large slabs.
+No workers were injured or killed in this incident.

 The resort's parking garage was to stand seven stories, with the first two floors to be located underground.
 In mid-2007, plans were approved to increase the garage to 23 stories.
 Later that year, residents of Turnberry Place alleged that they were deceived by Turnberry, saying they were never notified of the garage's size increase, which would hamper their views.
 Other residents were concerned about the impact of noise and pollutants from the new project.